 $50–$150 per month

 Plus, what kind of litter you use and food you start feeding your cat will also make a difference in how much you spend.
-And not to forget other expenses such as grooming, cat boarding, and creating enrichment spaces for her.
+And don’t forget other expenses, such as grooming, cat boarding, and creating enrichment spaces for them.

 $50–$150 per month